 When I venture into the loft I find my childhood toys.

-The boxes of Lego and Meccano have long gone but there’s a still model train set, cars and aeroplanes, soldiers and ships.
+The boxes of Lego and Meccano have long gone but there’s still the train set, cars and aeroplanes, soldiers and ships.
 Below, for example, is a shirt-box full of tanks (for some reason I had a thing about the Tiger) and two small armies of hand-painted Airfix soldiers – accompanied by a camel (which must have come from the Afrika Korps set).
 I had obviously discovered camouflage, although some of the colours are a bit weird.

 All of it could go into the bin and no-one would be any the wiser or worse off… but there it continues to sit in the loft, doing no-one any harm.
 I can’t bring myself to dispose of it, but I don’t want to take anything back to London (and my wife would leave me if I did).